deparsoul/RetroDelta/README.md

 A: Yes.
 As long as the shader does not alter the screen position and size.

+**Q: What screen sizes are supported?
+Does it support iPads, Android devices, etc.?**

+A: Currently, it mainly supports iPhone.
+The target resolution is default to 1290x2796 (iPhone Pro Max).
+If your device has a different size, you can specify it through the `targetScreenSize` in `retrodelta.json`.
+It will automatically calculate the appropriate size and position to fit the skin to the screen.
+More detailed documentation and parameters will be added in the future.

 **Q: I encountered problems while setting up skins for N64.
 Is there anything specific I should be aware of?**

 A: You may need to set the RDP Plugin to Angrylion; otherwise, shaders may not work with N64 games.
 Additionally, since the N64 controller has more buttons, this project maps C Buttons to the right joystick.
 RetroArch will, by default, map the right joystick to the C Buttons.
 If you encounter issues, please check your control settings.

 ## Acknowledgements